NativePHP/nativephp.com/resources/views/docs/1/getting-started/installation.md

 # Run the installer

 The NativePHP installer takes care of publishing the NativePHP service provider, which takes care of bootstrapping your native application.
-It also published the NativePHP configuration file.
+It also publishes the NativePHP configuration file.

 ```bash
 php artisan native:install